 Patients with Emergencies:

-Existing patients with genuine emergencies requiring urgent attention will normally be seen within 24hrs during regular working days.
+Existing patients with genuine emergencies requiring urgent attention will normally be seen within 24hrs during our regular working days.
 Outside of these hours existing patients can telephone the NHS 111 number where emergency advice and treatment can be obtained.
 Due to the limited number of slots available patients that have not visited us before or those that have not visited us in sometime should contact the NHS 111 number for an emergency appointment at the local NHS dental access centre.
+Patient registration was removed by the Government and NHS, when the new dental contract was introduced in 2008.
+Since registration has been removed our obligation to see emergencies where capacity exists is only to those who are currently undergoing active treatment or those that have completed a full course of treatment with in the last 2 months.
+Patients seeking emergency NHS care not meeting this criteria should contact NHS 111 and can still be seen at one of the local access centers.
+This also applies to all patients seeking emergency treatment and advice when the surgery is closed.

 Patients who require emergency care are those requiring immediate attention in order to minimise the risk of serious medical complications or prevent long-term dental complications.
 Their condition is so serious they should go to their local Accident & Emergency department with: